-- Skano Group AS shall be entitled to issue up to 300 000 (three hundred thousand) share options until 31.12.2017.
-Every share option grants the entitled subject the right to buy 1 (one) share of Skano Group AS. - The Chairman of the management board of Skano Group AS shall be the entitled subject of the option. - If the entitled subject wishes to acquire the share options appointed thereto, he shall enter into a written option agreement with Skano Group AS no later than on 31.12.2017.
-If the entitled subject does not enter into the option agreement within the specified term, he loses the right to acquire the share options appointed thereto. - Application of the conditions of the share option programme and the procedure for the sale of share options shall be provided for in the option agreement entered into between Skano Group AS and the entitled subject.
-The representative of Skano Group AS upon signing the option agreement shall be the member of the supervisory board Joakim Johan Helenius. - The entitled subject of a share option shall be entitled to use the issued option starting from the 37th (thirty-seventh) calendar month after issue of the option.
-The entitled subject shall lose the right to use the share option if he leaves from the management board of Skano Group AS upon own initiative prior to the thirty-seventh calendar month after the issue of the option or if his board member contract is terminated upon the initiative of the supervisory board within 12 months after the issue of the option.
-The entitled subject shall have the right to use the share option to the extent of 1/3 if his board member contract is terminated within 13-24 months after the issue of the option and to the extent of 2/3 if his or her board member contract is terminated within 25-36 months after the issue of the option. - The entitled subject of a share option shall not have the right to transfer the share options issued thereto. - Up to 300 000 (three hundred thousand) shares of Skano Group AS shall be emitted to fulfil the conditions of the share option. - The price of one share option is $\leq$ 0.506 (calculated as the average closing price of the Skano Group shares for the last 60 trading days before the announcement of given AGM, i.e. average closing shares prices from 19.01.2017 to 12.04.2017). - The final term of the share programme is 31.12.2020.
+- Torfinn Losvik shall be entitled to use the issued option starting from the 37th (thirty-seventh) calendar month after issue of the option.
+He shall lose the right to use the share option if he leaves from the management board of Skano Group AS upon own initiative prior to the thirty-seventh calendar month after the issue of the option or if his board member contract is terminated upon the initiative of the supervisory board within 12 months after the issue of the option.
+He shall have the right to use the share option to the extent of 1/3 if his board member contract is terminated within 13-24 months after the issue of the option and to the extent of 2/3 if his or her board member contract is terminated within 25-36 months after the issue of the option. - Torfinn Losvik shall not have the right to transfer the share options issued thereto. - Up to 300 000 (three hundred thousand) shares of Skano Group AS shall be emitted to fulfil the conditions of the share option. - The price of one share option is 0.506 EUR (calculated as the average closing price of the Skano Group shares for the last 60 trading days before the announcement of given AGM on 12.04.2017). - The final term of the share programme is 31.12.2020.
 The specific schedule of the share programme and the procedure for sale shall be determined by the supervisory board. - The pre-emptive right of shareholders to subscribe to new shares emitted to fulfil the conditions of the share option shall be precluded.